Freddy and Simon the Dictator

 Elements of its plot are similar to George Orwell's 1945 novel Animal Farm.

 Plot summary

-The local rabbits have been much help to the Bean animals, so it is a surprise that some are vandalizing and stealing.
-Confronted, instead of apologizing, a rabbit criticizes Mrs. Bean, then gives ridiculous evidence that her husband was eaten by the Beans.
-Freddy and Jinx the cat investigate, discovering that the Grimby house in the woods next to the farm is used for political meetings.
+xt to the farm is used for political meetings.
 The speaker, inside a mechanical man that amplifies and distorts his voice, encourages the animal assembly to be "free" of humans.
 Freddy guesses their foe Mr. Garble is behind it.
 The A.B.I.
 (Animal Bureau of Investigation) is alerted to watch.

 Freddy’s friend Mr. Camphor is asked to run for governor.
 This does not suit him ("I could sound like a fine governor, if I didn’t have to do any governing." p.
 32).
 Camphor asks Freddy to visit the political meeting at his mansion, to say bad things about Camphor’s suitability.
 The pig, in his disguise as Dr. Hopper, invents faults, including that Camphor giggles in church and during speeches.
 But the political committee manages to see the bright side of these faults.